policy fiscal misconduct modified Wed May 10 2023 11:57:53 GMT-0400 (Eastern Daylight Time)

 This policy applies to all university employees in fiscal matters of the university and its affiliated and related corporations.
 All supervisory personnel are expected to be aware of the policy as any suspected instance of fiscal misconduct must be promptly identified, reported, and investigated.

 All university employees, including student employees, are responsible for proper conduct and handling of any university resources or fiscal matters entrusted to them in accordance with university policies and the law.

 1) Fiscal misconduct: includes, but is not limited to:

-- authorizing or receiving compensation for hours not worked;
+- Authorizing or receiving compensation for hours not worked; and

 2) Suspected fiscal misconduct: a reasonable belief or actual knowledge that fiscal misconduct has occurred or is occurring.

-All university employees are expected to promptly report to Audit Services any suspected fiscal misconduct, whether by members of the university community or by persons outside the university, involving university resources.
+All university employees are responsible for promptly reporting to Audit Services any suspected fiscal misconduct, whether by members of the university community or by persons outside the university, involving university resources.

 Individuals who are not responsible for investigating reports of fiscal misconduct shall not attempt to conduct investigations.
 All university employees are expected to cooperate fully with those authorized to conduct an investigation of suspected fiscal misconduct.